Horticulture at McFarlane Nature Park

 Pumphouse Garden at McFarlane Nature Park

-Master Gardener Volunteers of Cobb County began, developed and maintain a series of display gardens in the former stable area to educate visitors about native plants.
+Master Gardener Volunteers of Cobb County began, developed and maintain a series of display gardens to educate visitors about native plants.
 Master Gardeners also adopted the 280-ft perennial border, originally donated by the Georgia Perennial Plant Assoc., and the nectar garden originally established by

-the Sope Creek Garden Club to highlight the bee hives kept by Jim Ovbey and Cindy Bee of the Metro Atlanta Beekeeper's Association.
+the Sope Creek Garden Club to highlight the bee hives kept by members of the Metro Atlanta Beekeeper's Association.

 The Walnut Grove at McFarlane